msokolov/lux/doc/PLANS.md

 operate only on a local index.
 The work here involves providing a new implementation of the low-level search iterators that re-uses Solr's sharding components.

-### Iterate over leaf DocReaders internally

-Currently we rely on some generic functionality in Lucene that exposes a simpler "single-index" API.
-We could save some cycles by handling the iteration over index segments in our code.

 ## XQuery 3.0